ibm-cloud-docs/containers/cs_troubleshoot.md

             port: 443
     ```
     {: screen}
-4.  **Optional**: Back up the webhooks, especially if you do not know how to reinstall the webhoook.
+4.  **Optional**: Back up the webhooks, especially if you do not know how to reinstall the webhook.
     ```
     kubectl get mutatingwebhookconfiguration <name> -o yaml > mutatingwebhook-backup.yaml
     ```